 In the southwest corner of Colorado are the ancient ruins of the cliff dwellers.
 During one of our Colorado vacations we drove to Mesa Verde National Park in order walk among these unusual ruins.
 The cliff dwellings are magnificent, truly ancient, and speak of a civilization long past.
 At one point in the tour some of us were leaning against a rock wall which prevented visitors from falling into the valley below.
-As the tour guide pointed out the stone on stone construction and the various houses he pointed to the wall we were leaning on and said something along the lines of, “and that wall you’re all leaning against is well over 600 years old.”
+As the tour guide talked about the stone on stone construction and the various houses he pointed to the wall we were leaning on and said something along the lines of, “and that wall you’re all leaning against is well over 600 years old.”
 We all moved away from the wall as if it would immediately crumble.
 It didn’t of course.
 There is something about stone on stone buildings that shouts permanence and stability.

 This facet of the diamond of who we are in Christ recognizes that we are living stones.
 Peter put it this way, “And coming to Him (Jesus) as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.”
 (1 Peter 2:4–5, NASB95) See also Ephesians 2:19-22.
 In our last article we considered that we are individually a temple or dwelling place of God.
 The greater reality is that we are not alone, and in truth, the fuller vision is that we are part of a much larger construction project that began 2000 years ago.